argonautproject/data-query/pages/_includes/argo-condition-summary.md

     -   Condition.clinicalStatus is bound to [Condition Clinical Status Codes] value set
 1. One code in `Condition.verificationStatus`
     -   Condition.clnicalStatus is bound to [ConditionVerificationStatus] value set
-1. One Identification of the problem or health concern in `Condition.code`which has an [extensible](http://hl7.org/fhir/terminologies.html#extensible) binding to:
     -   [Problem Value Set] value set.
-1. One patient reference in `Condition.patient`